Table of Contents

 Opana addiction or dependence will require professional treatment from an addiction recovery program.
 The opioid class of drugs is particularly difficult to quit on one’s own.
 Once the Opana withdrawal process begins, the individual will start to experience intense drug cravings.
 Without the support of a detox team, the individual is likely to return to the drugs to halt the uncomfortable cravings and withdrawal symptoms.

 To successfully overcome an Opana addiction, there are rehab programs that tailor the treatment plan specifically for opioid recovery.
-The treatment may include medication-assisted treatment, or MAT, to provide additional medical support through the first year of recovery.
+The treatment may include medication-assisted treatment, or MAT, to provide additional support through the first year of recovery.
 Additionally, MAT can be introduced after days 2-3 of the detox timeline, which can offer relief from the Opana withdrawal symptoms.

 Over time, MAT helps to incrementally reduce dependency on Opana, as well as diminish the desire to use the drug.
 This can help the individual achieve sustained abstinence by reducing the risk of relapse.
 Combined with ongoing psychotherapy, MAT has been shown to be an important tool in recovery.

 Opana is a potent prescription analgesic within the opioid family of drugs.
 The DEA has classified Opana as a Schedule II controlled substance because of the drugs high potential for addiction, dependence, and abuse.
 Opana is an octagon-shaped bill that is available in 5mg and 10mg dosages, as well as a time-released version called Opana XR.